 In 2016, Commission staff examined data on completed compensatory mitigation work to quantify the acreage of compensation that could be achieved for the funds provided to the Recovery Project for this purpose.
-In total, the Recovery Project had received \$801,193 in compensatory mitigation funds to mitigate impacts to a collective total of 24,325 square feet of hard bottom habitat from seven fiber optic cable projects and two pipeline removal projects.
+At that time, the Recovery Project had received a total of \$801,193 in compensatory mitigation funds to mitigate impacts to a collective total of 24,325 square feet of hard bottom habitat from seven fiber optic cable projects and two pipeline removal projects.
 With these funds, the Recovery Project was able to collect 1301 items of derelict fishing gear over 105 field days, resulting in the enhancement of an estimated 64,702 square feet.
-These data showed that the Recovery Project was able to achieve enhancement of marine habitats at a mitigation ratio of 2.7 to 1 and for a cost per area of \$12.38/square foot.
-When this cost per acre figure is adjusted to 2018 dollars using the Consumer Price Index, the result is \$14.30/square foot.
+These data show that the Recovery Project was able to achieve enhancement of marine habitats at a mitigation ratio of 2.7 to 1 and for a cost per area of \$12.38/square foot.
+When this cost per acre figure was adjusted to 2016 dollars using the Consumer Price Index, the result was \$13.80/square foot.

-For all fiber optic cable projects approved in 2106 or after, including Phase I of this project (CDP 9-17-0389), the Commission has applied the results from the analysis of Recovery Project data described above to determine an appropriate mitigation fee for impacts to hard bottom substrate from submarine cable projects.
-In addition, the Commission applied a 3:1 mitigation ratio because of the nature of the mitigation work performed by the Recovery Project.
-The Recovery Project's work removes chronic sources of habitat and wildlife disturbance and loss, but it does not actively restore habitat areas after those sources of disturbance are removed.
+For the MC Global fiber optic cable project CDP (Final Adopted Findings for CDP 9-16-0160/CC-0001-16), the Commission approved an approach that used the results from the analysis of Recovery Project data described above to determine an appropriate mitigation fee for impacts to hard bottom substrate from submarine cable projects.
+In addition, the Commission applied a 3:1 mitigation ratio because of the nature of the mitigation work performed by the

+Recovery Project.
+The Recovery Project's work removes chronic sources of habitat and wildlife disturbance and loss, but they do not actively restore habitat areas after those sources of disturbance are removed.
 The actual "restoration" of the disturbed areas is achieved through natural recruitment of missing organisms over time.
 It can often take years for that natural recovery to occur on marine hard substrate habitats (Lissner et al., 1991).
-Compensating for this time lag between the impact and the success of the mitigation site is one of the principal reasons the Commission has applied mitigation ratios larger than 1: 1 in other cases.
+Compensating for this time lag between the impact and the success of the mitigation site is one of the principal reasons the Commission has applied mitigation ratios in other cases.
 Another key consideration is the likelihood of mitigation success.
 Once the Recovery Project removes a source of disturbance from a particular area, it is highly likely that natural recovery of the restored site will occur over the long-term.
 However, unlike terrestrial mitigation projects where the Commission generally requires conservation easements or other types of protections to protect against future ecological damage, there is no similar mechanism that can be applied to protect marine mitigation sites.
 Thus, the Commission cannot assume that future anthropogenic disturbance of the same site will not occur in the future.
 It is likely that some of the sites that are restored by the Recovery Project could be subjected to future damage as lost fishing gear re-accumulates or other types of damage are sustained.
 Thus, in this case, the uncertainty in the long term restoration of the site also justifies applying a 3:1 mitigation ratio when calculating the appropriate mitigation fee.